Rey Maualuga: College career

 In 2006, Maualuga returned in full form and was nominated for the Butkus Award and second team All-Pac-10.
 He made his first start in place of injured senior Oscar Lua against Nebraska.

-Maualuga was considered a top choice for the 2008 NFL Draft, but he decided to stay for his senior year in college.
+Maualuga was considered a top choice for the 2008 NFL draft, but he decided to stay for his senior year in college.

 At the end of the 2007 regular season, Maualuga was selected to the All-Pacific-10 Conference first team for the second year in a row by league coaches.
 He was the defensive player-of-the-game in the 2008 Rose Bowl.

 Maualuga wears jersey number 58, which was previously worn by former Trojan linebacker and NFL Pro Bowl player Lofa Tatupu, who, like Maualuga, is also of Samoan descent.
 Mindful of his heritage, Maualuga displays many bold, warrior-like Polynesian tattoos on his arms and legs.
 Some NFL scouts have compared Maualuga to former Trojan and NFL linebacker Junior Seau and former Trojan and retired Pittsburgh Steelers safety Troy Polamalu, both of Samoan descent, for their sideline-to-sideline aggressive style of defense play, and Polamalu's shared preference for displaying long Polynesian warrior-style hair tucked under their football helmet.

 In addition to being named the 2008 winner of the Chuck Bednarik Award, Maualuga was recognized as a unanimous first-team All-American, receiving first-team honors from the Associated Press, American Football Coaches Association, Football Writers Association of America, Sporting News, Walter Camp Football Foundation, CBS Sportsline.com, College Football News, ESPN and Rivals.com.
 Maualuga was also chosen to participate in the 2009 Senior Bowl with some of his other USC teammates.

 Professional career

-2009 NFL Draft
+Pre-draft

 Maualuga was one of twelve graduating 2008 senior USC players, including the four senior linebackers (Maualuga, Cushing, Maiava, and Matthews), invited to the 2009 NFL Scouting Combine.

-In the lead up to the 2009 NFL Draft, Maualuga was ranked as one of the top middle linebackers entering the draft, alongside Ohio State's James Laurinaitis.
+In the lead up to the 2009 NFL draft, Maualuga was ranked as one of the top middle linebackers entering the draft, alongside Ohio State's James Laurinaitis.
 USC linebackers Maualuga, Cushing, and Matthews were all featured on the cover of Sports Illustrateds 2009 NFL Draft Preview magazine, as all three were regarded as potential first round selections.